HackerDoge/HackerDoge/README.md

 - 👋 Hello I’m @Arijeet_Sarkar.
-- 🔭 I’m currently Learning and exploring opportunities to work.
+- 🔭 I’m currently Learning and exploring about new technolodgies.
-- 👯 I’m looking to collaborate on Projects and learning about new technologies.
+- 👯 I’m looking to collaborate on Projects.
 - 📫 You Can reach me via @helloarijeet.